Supai and Havasu Canyon

 Hualapai Hilltop, the end of the road, has parking, a heliport, and pit toilets.
 Sometimes Tribal Members can be found selling canned drinks, fried food, and other stuff to the tourists, but don't count on it.
 Bring everything you need: there is no water, food, or gas at Hualapai Hilltop.

 From the trailhead at Hualapai Hilltop (Table 2, Wpt.
-1), the route starts down the wide path at the north end of the parking area by the outhouses.
+01), the route starts down the wide path at the north end of the parking area by the outhouses.
 The path is well worn, and parts were paved, but some parts are worn out and there is the possibility of stumbling off the trail.
 The trail is not steep, but it is rocky with sand on the rocks that makes them slippery.
-The trail switchbacks and winds down through the white Coconino Sandstone, eventually dropping through a cleft in the cliffs onto the Hermit Shale.
+Switchbacks wind down through the white Coconino Sandstone, eventually dropping through a cleft in the cliffs onto the Hermit Shale.

 Havasu Canyon Trail